+With a secured credit card, you add a security deposit to establish your credit limit.
+As secured cards are designed for people with less than good credit, the deposit also serves as collateral.
+The amount of your deposit determines your credit limit.
 You’ll be refunded the deposit in full when you close your account in good standing.
 Any unpaid balance or fees owed will be deducted from your balance when you close the account.

-How to increase your secured credit card limit
+How to increase your secured credit card limit:

-- Automatic credit limit increases: Some issuers will evaluate your account and credit history after you make your first several payments on time and consider an increase in your credit limit without an additional deposit.
-Capital One Platinum Secured is one such example.
-The drawback is you have no control over how much you credit limit will be increased, if at all.
+- Automatic credit limit increases: Some issuers will consider you for a credit limit increase without an additional deposit after you make your first several payments on time.
+The Capital One Platinum Secured Credit Card is a good example.
+However, you have no control over how much and when you credit limit will be increased, if at all.

 Note that your card may be eligible for graduation to an unsecured credit card.
-If you’ve kept up timely payments, and have had your secured card for more than 12 months, contact your issuer and see if you are eligible for graduation.
+If your account has been in good standing for more than 12 months, contact your issuer and see if you are eligible for graduation.
 If approved, you will receive a refund on your security card.
-And you may be eligible for automatic credit limit increases or request them yourself if you’ve used your card responsibly.
+You may also be eligible for automatic credit limit increases or request them yourself if you’ve used your card responsibly.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.